How To Get a Background Check From the Police in 2023

 • A record can be expunged, meaning the person has completed probation or a jail term.

-• A certificate of rehabilitation may appear on a check.
-It states that a person has completed a rehabilitation program following a conviction.
+• A certificate of rehabilitation may appear on a check.4 It states that a person has completed a rehabilitation program following a conviction.
 The program is likely court-mandated and is necessary for helping a person move forward and avoid possible future criminal concerns.

 • Juvenile records can be sealed if a person has not been convicted of criminal activities as an adult.
 These may also be sealed if at least five years have passed since the juvenile court’s jurisdiction is no longer relevant.

-How to Get a Police Background Check on Yourself
+How To Get a Police Background Check on Yourself

 While an applicant can get a background check from the policy when checking on people one wishes to hire, that person can also ask for a check on oneself.
 The rule will vary by state, but a person can visit a local police station to complete the process.
 Some states may also help people complete the background check online, although the rules will vary over where one will go for the work.